European Banking Federation

 6 Mar 2025

-Their ask — The federation requests making permanent the current treatment of short-term reverse repos and unsecured funding with financial customers before the June 2025 deadline.
+Message — The federation requests making permanent the current treatment of short-term reverse repos and unsecured funding with financial customers before the June 2025 deadline.
 They warn that reverting to Basel standards would reduce repo market size and undermine government bond market making.12

-How it helps them — This preserves their profitable repo operations and maintains liquidity sources for banks.34
+Why — This preserves their profitable repo operations and maintains liquidity sources for banks.34

-Who loses — EU member states face higher financing costs and difficulties rolling over sovereign debt.5
+Impact — EU member states face higher financing costs and difficulties rolling over sovereign debt.5

 Meeting with Gheorghe Piperea (Member of the European Parliament)